Employee rights calling in sick: What you must know

 By the end of this article, you’ll know:

-• How to call in sick without placing your job in jeopardy.
+• How do you call in sick without placing your job in jeopardy?

 • How to develop a reasonable sick leave policy for employees at your company.